-7. Identify the harm resulting from the behavior that the proposed rules are designed to alter and the likelihood that the harm will occur in the absence of the rule.
+5. Identify the harm resulting from the behavior that the proposed rules are designed to alter and the likelihood that the harm will occur in the absence of the rule.

-The use of outdated rules that do not comport with statutes governing the osteopathic medical profession creates conflict and confusion for osteopathic medical doctors.
+Outdated rules create conflict and confusion for osteopathic medical doctors.
 The proposed rules update previously adopted rules.
 Changes made specifically address the following: